maryam-w07/Dental-Clinic-Voice-AI-Receptionist/README.md

 * Secrets (OAuth token) are mounted securely
 * The same codebase works locally and in the cloud
-* Once deployed, the agent runs continuously and answers real calls
+* Once deployed, the agent runs continuously and answers real calls nd books appointments.

 ---
 ## Testing